 The famous Whisky-a-Go-Go on the Sunset Strip, 1975

-Everyone knows about the Whisky-a-Go-Go, the famous club on the Sunset Strip that’s played host to everyone from Alice Cooper to Cream, but in 1974 the bar closed down because of a lack of business.
-The club’s former owner Elmer Valentine once said that “you could roll a bowling ball down Sunset Strip and not hit anybody,” but with the influx of Los Angeles punk bands like X and The Screamers the club reopened to full houses ever night.
-Some of the club’s biggest nights were ran by Kim Fowley, the manager of the Runaways, started booking “New Wave Nights” in 1977.
+Everyone knows about the Whisky-a-Go-Go, the famous club on the Sunset Strip that’s played host to everyone from Alice Cooper to Cream.
+In 1974, the bar closed down because of a lack of business.
+The club’s former owner Elmer Valentine once said that “you could roll a bowling ball down Sunset Strip and not hit anybody,” but with the influx of Los Angeles punk bands like X and The Screamers, the club reopened to full houses every night.
+Some of the club’s biggest nights were run by Kim Fowley, the manager of the Runaways, who started booking “New Wave Nights” in 1977.

 Do you think she likes yellow?

 Is there a more amazing ‘70s design aesthetic than making everything the same color?
-This bedroom’s vibes seem like something that could drive a person crazy, who could put up with this much yellow?
-It seems closer to a modern art installation than an actual bedroom, but people were experimenting with all kinds of things in this groovy era; from clothing, to music, and even design.
-Even though carpeting in kind of gross (that is, if you’re a particularly messy person), the floor in this room looks like a rippling ocean of custard and that’s something we can get behind.
+This bedroom’s vibes seem like something that could drive a person crazy.
+Who could put up with this much yellow?!?
+It seems closer to a modern art installation than an actual bedroom, but people were experimenting with all kinds of things in this groovy era; from clothing to music, and even design.
+Even though the carpeting is kind of gross (especially if you’re a particularly messy person), the floor in this room looks like a rippling ocean of custard and that’s something we can get behind.